Skip to main content

 First-Year English and Math Courses

 Incoming first-year students will receive a notification in mid-June regarding their English and Math course enrollments for the upcoming academic year.
-This letter includes information on course pre-enrollment and academic advising through the Early Assessment Program (EAP) office hours, available via Zoom and in-person throughout the summer.
+This letter includes information on course pre-enrollment.

 For more details, visit the EAP Website at eap.sonoma.edu.